tuongroth/application-roth/rate-repository-app/src/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+Saving editors with unsaved changes is taking a bit longer...
+Saving editors with unsaved changes is taking a bit longer...The git repository at "c:\Users\HP" has too many active changes, only a subset of Git features will be enabled.
+Would you like to add "node_modules" to .gitignore?

+h ms nho m de caái setup destination o do bieu s

+If your Git repository is tracking 10,000+ files, this is indeed excessive and can severely impact performance.